 Who are you, lady?
-I’m just a lady who has been obsessed with food their whole life, so on the one hand some of my opinions come from my personal palate and others from having done culinary food & wine training.
-But other influences come from critical academic studies of food.
-Basically, I think it’s important to eat well whether it’s pairing the right wines or having real food accessible (and affordable).
+I’m just like anyone else who is food obsessed.
 In any case, feel free to take my opinions with a grain of salt or curse them to the ends of cheese rinds.
 Or not give a flying tomato- up to you!

-Instead of l’Antico Vinaio, try Panificio Brunori or Schiacciavino
+Instead of l’Antico Vinaio, try Panificio Brunori or Lo Schiacciavino

-Instead of ‘Ino, try SandwiChic, Procacci or Semel
+Instead of ‘Ino (or after trying them), try SandwiChic, Procacci or Semel

 Semel is on many of best of Florence lists- which makes me happy.
-If you want something a bit heartier than a truffle panino, head over to Sant’Ambrogio to Semel.
-I will say that their panini are physically smaller than what you’d find at ‘Ino, but that’s because they are distinctly Tuscan fillings which are cooked from scratch (like sausage and saffron, stewed donkey and chard, or even tagliolini pasta in wild boar ragu’) and not just sliced meats/cheeses or jarred sauces.
+If you want something a bit heartier & unique, head over to Sant’Ambrogio to Semel.
+I will say that their panini are physically smaller than what you’d find at most, but that’s because they are distinctly Tuscan fillings which are cooked from scratch (like sausage and saffron, stewed donkey and chard, or even tagliolini pasta in wild boar ragu’) and not just sliced meats/cheeses or jarred sauces.
 Marco is one of my heroes.
-I interviewed on the Girl in Florence blog a couple years ago and mentioned Semel as one of my 3 favorite food finds in Florence.
+I interviewed on the Girl in Florence blog some years ago and mentioned Semel as one of my 3 favorite food finds in Florence.
 It still rings true.

 This is somewhat of a neutral alternative because I Fratellini (meaning: the little brothers) is kinda cool being a literal hole-in-the-wall and the guys that slather slates of pane are pretty real.
-But I find it a bit too discovered.
-Il Cernacchino not only does panini like porchetta and other usual suspects (finocchiona and ewe’s milk pecorino) with sfiziosi (fancy) options like lardo, pecorino and chili pepper marmalade, they have some down-home-cooking Tuscan primi like panzanella summer salad and pappa al pomodoro tomato and bread soup.
+But in case they are too busy or you prefer more options, Il Cernacchino not only does panini like porchetta and other usual suspects (finocchiona and ewe’s milk pecorino) with sfiziosi (fancy) options like lardo, pecorino and chili pepper marmalade, they have some down-home-cooking Tuscan primi like panzanella summer salad and pappa al pomodoro tomato and bread soup.
 I like the sisters, dressed in red, who run it.
 We need to highlight more women food players- afterall Italian food culture sanctifies “la cucina della mamma/nonna” yet most of the people we talk about running eateries are male figures.

 Instead of the Lampredotto stand on Via de’ Macci and especially Trippaio del Porcellino, Try l’Trippaio in Via Gioberti or La Tripperia in Piazza delle Cure